dotnet/docs-maui/docs/user-interface/handlers/create.md

 The transport controls fade out if they're not used but can be restored by tapping on the video.

-If the `AreTransportControlsEnabled` property of the `Video` control is set to `false`, the `MediaController` is removed as the media player of the `VideoView`.
+If the `Video.AreTransportControlsEnabled` property is set to `false`, the `MediaController` is removed as the media player of the `VideoView`.
 In this scenario, you can then control video playback programmatically or supply your own transport controls.
-For more information, see [Custom transport controls](#custom-transport-controls).
+For more information, see [Create custom transport controls](#create-custom-transport-controls).

 ### iOS and Mac Catalyst